ssliwinski07/Flutter-SWAPI/README.md

 - fvm use 3.29.0
 - fvm flutter pub get -> to get dependencies
-- select device and then Run from toolbar: -> start debugging/run without debugging
+- select device and then Run from toolbar -> start debugging/run without debugging

 Running projected withouth fvm:

 - flutter pub get -> to get dependencies
-- select device and then Run from toolbar: -> start debugging/run without debugging
+- select device and then Run from toolbar -> start debugging/run without debugging